anoushirazi/retail_sales_forecasting/README.md

   List of required Python libraries for environment setup.

 - `README.md`
-  Project documentation (you're reading it).
+  Project documentation (you're reading it)..